bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 Add renderers
-    In this case, we use |Figure.line| for our data, specifying visual customizations like colors, legends and widthss.
+    In this case, we use |Figure.line| for our data, specifying visual customizations like colors, legends and widths.

 Ask Bokeh to |show| or |save| the results.
-    These functions save the plot HTML to a file and optionally display it in a browser.
+    These functions save the plot to an HTML file and optionally display it in a browser.

 Steps three and four can be repeated to create more than one plot, as shown in